-The Cetex Institute has developed a novel process and a first prototype system for the manufacturing of pre-impregnated unidirectional (UD) continuous fibre-reinforced thermoplastic prepregs (FRTP), entitled Ce-Preg®.
+The Cetex Institute has developed a novel process and a first prototype system for the manufacturing of pre-impregnated unidirectional (UD) continuous fiber-reinforced thermoplastic prepregs (FRTP), entitled Ce-Preg®.
 The UD-FRTP prepregs form the basic material of the multidirectional lay-up to manufacture load-adapted multi-ply laminates within the in-line process.
-Compressing of the semi-finished sheets allows specific fibre orientations for 3D-contoured components.
+Compressing of the semi-finished sheets allows specific fiber orientations for 3D-contoured components.

-The thermoplastic prepreg material Ce-Preg® consists of one unidirectional aligned and flared ply of reinforcing fibres (carbon, glass, basalt fibres) embedded in a thermoplastic matrix (polyamide, polypropylene, …).
-These fibres are parallel-aligned and strung-out in the thermoplastic component taking advantage of the specific strength properties of the reinforcement.
+The thermoplastic prepreg material Ce-Preg® consists of one unidirectional aligned and flared ply of reinforcing fibers (carbon, glass, basalt fibres) embedded in a thermoplastic matrix (polyamide, polypropylene, …).
+These fibers are parallel-aligned and strung-out in the thermoplastic component taking advantage of the specific strength properties of the reinforcement.
 The reinforcing fibres are protected from damages through their embedding in the thermoplastic.
-According to the requirements on the composite components, various fibre-matrix combinations and different fibre volume contents can be realised.
+According to the requirements on the composite components, various fiber-matrix combinations and different fiber volume contents can be realised.
 As a consequence, a wide range of variable adjustable composite properties can be achieved.

-In the continuous production of the UD prepregs, thermoplastic films are applied on both sides of one layer of UD fibres with a defined area weight and hence the reinforcement is impregnated with thermoplastic melt.
-Thereby a flexible UD-FRTP prepreg with determined fibre volume content originates in its consolidated state.
+In the continuous production of the UD prepregs, thermoplastic films are applied on both sides of one layer of UD fibers with a defined area weight and hence the reinforcement is impregnated with thermoplastic melt.
+Thereby a flexible UD-FRTP prepreg with determined fiber volume content originates in its consolidated state.